Thoughtscript/hosted_card_vault/README.md

 > Specialist thanks to the many outstanding traders, players, customers, card shops, enthusiasts, and trading platforms that made this small collection possible!

-Turns out many find over a period spanning almost a decade(ish) is starting to coalesce into a cool (*Heirloom?* Possibly?) collection!
+Turns out many find over a period spanning almost a decade(ish) is starting to coalesce into a cool (*Heirloom*?
+For my future kids if any?
+Possibly?) collection!
 Many kudos and my sincerest well wishes to all others embarking on the same journey!

 > Please [PM](https://www.thoughtscript.io/about) me for inquests, trades, requests, questions, and the like!